Enrolling or registering a deed poll

 Enrolling a deed poll means that a copy of the deed poll will be kept in the Enrolment Books of the Supreme Court of Judicature, at the Royal Courts of Justice in London.
 Deed Polls that have been enrolled at the Royal Courts of Justice are kept there for 5–10 years, after which they’re taken to the National Archives at Kew in Surrey.

-The enrolment process doesn’t mean that your change of name is more “official”, and it doesn’t affect the legal status of your change of name in any way.
+The enrolment process doesn’t mean that your change of name is more “official” though, and it doesn’t affect the legal status of your change of name in any way.
 It’s simply a matter of making a permanent, public record of your change of name.

-We don’t prepare deed polls suitable for enrolling, and in fact our standard deed polls cannot be enrolled because they must use a slightly different wording.
+We don’t prepare deed polls suitable for enrolling, and in fact our standard deed polls cannot be enrolled because for enrolling they would need a slightly different wording and would need certain other information present (such as your marital status).

 Advantages / disadvantages of enrolling